OlivierLD/raspberry-coffee/README.md

 package your applications as HTTP/REST servers that can communicate with each others.
 Bundling those servers into Docker images gives you even more flexibility.

-It is very easy to invoke Python from Java, but the overhead of invoking it as a script is not negligible, and there is no in-memory status or transient state, in this case.
+It is very easy to invoke Python from Java (JSR 223), but the overhead of invoking it as a script is not negligible, and there is no in-memory status or transient state, in this case.

 HTTP/REST sounds much nicer.
 We **will** provide examples, Java pinging a Python server, and vice-versa.